What is Proms at St Jude’s?

 Proms at St Jude’s is a community festival of music and culture taking place each June in Hampstead Garden Suburb, London NW11.

-We offer daily concerts with top national and international artists; free lunchtime music recitals; a LitFest weekend with best-selling authors; a series of Heritage Walks; a buzzing licensed refreshment marquee; and a LitFest café with delicious home-made cakes.
+We offer daily concerts with top national and international artists; daytime music recitals - nearly all free; a LitFest weekend with best-selling authors; a series of Heritage Walks; a stand-up comedy night; a buzzing licensed refreshment marquee; and a LitFest café with delicious home-made cakes.

 Almost everyone involved is a volunteer.

 We give all our surplus funds to charity.
 Three pounds in four go to the Make It! programme at Toynbee Hall to help disadvantaged young people.
 The rest goes to the North London Hospice, which helps people in the London boroughs of Barnet, Enfield and Haringey to live with a potentially life-limiting illness.